Ultimate Mortal Kombat 3: Super NES

-The Super Nintendo Entertainment System (SNES) version was developed by Avalanche Software and published by Williams Entertainment in June, 1996 in North America, and by Acclaim Entertainment on November 28, 1996, in Europe.
+The Super Nintendo Entertainment System (SNES) version was developed by Avalanche Software and published by Williams Entertainment on October 11, 1996 in North America, and by Acclaim Entertainment on November 28, 1996, in Europe.
 This version of the game uses the code from Sculptured Software's prior port of the original MK3 released a year earlier.
-The limitations of the system led to many cuts being made to fit everything in the SNES cartridge: the announcer no longer says the characters' names, Sheeva was removed, only the five new arcade backgrounds are featured, and Shao Kahn's Lost Treasures chest has only 10 boxes instead of 12.
-Also, many changes affect the game's finishing moves: Rain and Noob Saibot have no regular Fatalities or other finishing moves; Kitana's "Kiss of Death" only inflates the opponent's heads, reusing the effect from Kabal's "Air Pump" Fatality; Sonya Blade's Friendship from MK3 is used, as opposed to her Friendship from the arcade version of UMK3; Ermac's head punch Fatality is altered; Scorpion's "Hellraiser" Fatality is different (he takes the opponent back to the Hell stage, where the opponent simply burns to ash) and is no longer censored like the arcade one.
-Animality finishing moves were also removed, ironically keeping the Mercy move, which originally served as a requirement for Animalities in MK3.
+The limitations of the system led to many cuts being made to fit everything in the SNES cartridge: the announcer no longer says the characters' names, Sheeva was removed, only seven backgrounds are included, those being the five new arcade backgrounds in addition to The Rooftop and The Pit 3, with those two only being playable through the cheat menu codes, and Shao Kahn's Lost Treasures chest has only 10 boxes instead of 12.
+Also, many changes affect the game's finishing moves: Kitana's "Kiss of Death" only inflates the opponent's head, reusing the effect from Kabal's "Air Pump" Fatality; Sonya Blade's Friendship from MK3 is used, as opposed to her Friendship from the arcade version of UMK3; Ermac's head punch Fatality input is altered or non-existent and can only be done with one-button fatalities enabled; Scorpion's "Hellraiser" Fatality is different (he takes the opponent back to the Hell stage, where the opponent simply burns to ash).
+Animality finishing moves were also removed, while still keeping the Mercy move, which originally served as a requirement for Animalities in MK3.
 On the other hand, Brutalities were introduced; a finishing move in which the player attacks their opponent with a series of kicks and punches which result in the victim exploding.
 At the same time, some changes were actually improvements over the arcade version.
-Rain and Noob Saibot are made into playable characters for the first time.
+Rain and Noob Saibot are made into playable characters for the first time and were given only babalities, brutalities, and stage fatalities for finishing moves.
 Mileena, Ermac, and Classic Sub-Zero are playable out of the box.
 Motaro and Shao Kahn are unlockable characters for two-player fights, although only one player can choose a boss at a given time.
-A cheat code allows access to three separate cheat menus, where the player can drastically alter gameplay, access hidden content or view the characters' endings, among many other things.
+A cheat code allows access to three separate cheat menus, where the player can drastically alter gameplay, access hidden content, or view the characters' endings, among many other things.